riddlecookie/riddlecookie.github.io/_posts/2019-10-12-algorithms-as-vectors.md

 Honestly, in a day to day life probably nobody.
 But for me it's fucking awesome!
 I think, that it's good to sometimes think about seemingly trivial things in a more abstract way, or view something from a different angle.
 But if this doesn't convince you, let me wreck your brain a little bit more.
 Below are two conclusions, that came to my mind.

 Firstly, if two algorithms/programs can be seen as a vectors, it's theoretically possible to calculate an angle between them (don't aks me how, I just guess that it's possible).
-Can you imagine an angle between a YouTube and Facebook pages?
+Can you imagine an angle between YouTube and Facebook pages?
 (This is a slight exaggeration, but you know what I'm talking about.)
 Moreover, maybe it's possible to project one program onto the other?

 Secondly, have you ever heard about the [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat)?
 It is described shortly below<sup>[2]</sup>: